 | Custom Multi-Flue | $800-$2,000 | 15-25 years | Chimneys with multiple flues |

-I stock products like the Lock-Top Chimney Cap Damper and various Master Flow caps that offer excellent protection and value.
+I stock products like the Lock-Top Chimney Cap Damper and a range of Master Flow caps that give you solid protection and good value.

 Chimney Liner Installation and Repair

-Your chimney liner is critical for safety.
-It protects your home from heat transfer and dangerous gases.
-In Wellington, I’ve encountered many older chimneys with deteriorated clay tile liners or no liner at all.
+Your chimney liner is what keeps your home safe.
+It protects the surrounding structure from heat and channels dangerous gases up and out.
+In Wellington I run into a lot of older chimneys with cracked clay tile liners, or no liner at all.

 Liner Replacement Costs